procore/sdt-uav/README.md

 ![uav logo](https://uav.js.org/images/uav.small.png)

 uav aims to demonstrate that complexity is a problem in today's front end codebases.
-Think of it as an alternative to React, Vue, or Angular, but easier to use, and only 2KB compressed.
+Think of it as an alternative to React, Vue, or Angular, but easier to use, and under 2.5KB compressed.

 * [Hello World](#hello-world)
 * [Todo App](#todo-app)